kshitijrajsharma/geoml-toolkits/README.md

 Learn more [here](./example_usage.ipynb)

 ### Command Line Usage
+if you install the python package it will by default install following two commands

+- **oad**: openaerialmap downloader
+- **osd** : openstreetmap downloader

+You can see the helper function and shoot your command

 You can also use the provided Bash script to run the GeoML Toolkits from the command line.
 Take a look [here](./run.sh)